 At the free trial stage, check in with them on how they’re finding your product and what could be improved on.
 Based on the answers they give to your email questions, you can trigger further email sequences to deliver them the content that they’ll find most helpful to get the most out of their trial period and convert to paid.

-In the retention phase, you could take a leaf out of Zapier’s marketing book.
+In the retention phase, you could take a page out of Zapier’s marketing playbook.
 Every month, they send each subscriber an email letting them know how many tedious manual tasks the software has saved them from.
-By sending users personalized messages like this, the value your product delivers is kept clearly at the forefront of their minds and is a smart way to reduce the possibility of churn.
+By sending users personalized messages like this, you keep the value your product delivers clearly at the forefront of customers' minds.
+It's also a smart way to reduce the possibility of churn.

 When you’re rolling out new products or features, you can use your customer data to select your most engaged users to try out beta versions before everyone else.
 The VIP treatment is an excellent way not just to flatter your customers with that feeling of being chosen for something special, but to allow you to get feedback from your promoter segment.
 This group of users will also be the least likely to churn out if things go wrong with your beta testing, as they’re already loyal to your brand.